corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-fields.md

 ## `notary`

+Include this optional configuration object in the node configuration file if you want to configure the node to run as a notary.

+{{< warning >}}
-Optional configuration object which if present configures the node to run as a notary.
-If running as part of a HA notary cluster, please specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below.
-For a single-node notary only the `validating` property is required.
+If running as part of a HA notary cluster, you must specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below.

+For a single-node notary, you must specify the `validating` and `serviceLegalName` configuration fields.
+{{< /warning >}}

 * `validating`
   * Boolean to determine whether the notary is a validating or non-validating one.